-Why use an iterator vs a for loop is highly contextual.
-Rather than dive into when or why use an iterator, let’s focus on what an iterator is and how to write one for your collection.
-In the example below we’re creating a generic Slice with very basic features, enough to implement the focus of this post, the iterator.
+Iterators.
+When to use one and why?
+Before we get into taht let’s talk about what an iterator is and how to write one for your collection.
+In the example below we’re creating a generic Slice with very basic features.
+For this post, simpler is best.

 const std = @import("std");